Skip to main contentSkip to footer

 Biography

-Tilly is a Lecturer in Public Health who focuses on the ways food and poverty interplay in the lives of children, as well as the broader contexts of inequalities and stigma.
+Tilly is an Associate Professor in Public Health who focuses on the ways food and poverty interplay in the lives of children, as well as the broader contexts of inequalities and stigma.
 She is the co-author of the Brighton and Hove Joint Strategic Needs Assessment for food, poverty and inequalities, and works closely with civil society organisations and local authorities across England to promote food security for all children.

 Prior to her academic career she worked with professionals and individuals on the challenges of emotional and intuitive eating, while also volunteering with the Brighton and Hove Food Partnership to promote better food systems for the city and better eating habits for residents.